 Ofgem Scheme Reference

-A unique reference number assigned to each TO capital scheme.
-Schemes that were in TO’s business plan will have Ofgem Scheme Reference assigned by Ofgem.
-TOs are required to assign an Ofgem Scheme Reference to any additional schemes reported in accordance with the following convention:
+A unique reference number assigned to each Licensee capital scheme.
+Schemes that were in Licensee’s business plan will have Ofgem Scheme Reference assigned by Ofgem.
+Licensees are required to assign an Ofgem Scheme Reference to any additional schemes reported in accordance with the following convention:

-Ofgem Scheme reference shall be in the format TOID-SchemeID.
+Ofgem Scheme reference shall be in the format LicenseeID-SchemeID.

-TOID is a two letter reference to identify the licensee (NG, SH, SP representing NGET, SHE Transmission, and SP Transmission Respectively).
+LicenseeID is a two letter reference to identify the licensee (NG, SH, SP representing NGET, SHE Transmission, and SP Transmission Respectively).

 SchemeID is a five digit number assigned sequentially (starting at 00001) to uniquely identify each of the licensee’s capital schemes.